oguru/DnD-AI/Session/11 - Hades.md

  - A 12ft toenail
  - A bubbling green candle with nostrils and wick that look like a tangle of large nostril hairs
  - A chair with 16 fingers for legs and a large hole where the seat should be
-- Inside the sphere, Stinston (still in parrot form) is wrapped by writhing shadow tendrils that belong to a **Greater Void Wraith**—an ancient creature of pure despair that feeds on divine energy
+- Inside the sphere, Stinston (still in parrot form) is wrapped by writhing shadow tendrils that belong to an ancient looking creature of pure despair that feeds on life energy
 - The wraith cannot be attacked directly while the sphere exists, and Stinston cannot escape

 **Stinston's Explanation:**